THE ONLINE QUALIFIER (CLOSES JUNE 28th 2020)

-The Online Qualifier is a series of workouts, released over seven days, at the beginning of the Qualifier period.
+The Online Qualifier is a series of workouts, released over the Qualifier period.
 The Qualifier workouts are released on the official New Zealand Nationals website, www.newzealandnationals.co.nz.
 Competitors must complete each workout and have their score submitted successfully to be ranked on the New Zealand Nationals Leader board.

-The 2018 Online Qualifier will commence on Monday, June 4th.
-Subsequent workouts will be released on June 5th, June 6th and June 11th.
-The 2018 Online Qualifier will close on the 30th June, at 11:59pm.
+The 2020 Online Qualifier will commence on Monday, June 1st.
+Subsequent workouts will be released tbc.
+The 2020 Online Qualifier will close on the Sunday, June 28th at 11:59pm.

 Any individual may register to compete in the Online Qualifier.
 All athletes must compete in the Online Qualifier in order to advance to the Finals Competition.
 Therefore, any athlete wishing to participate in any stage of the Individual New Zealand Nationals must complete the registration process in time to be eligible.